 Paul Norton was born and educated in England.
 He studied Law at the University of Southampton.
-Paul has worked privately as a consultant; but currently, works for Steps Charity Worldwide as their Head of Operations.
+Paul has worked privately as a consultant; but currently, works for Steps Charity Worldwide as their Managing Director.
 In addition, Paul voluntarily acts as a special advisor to Poole Quays Forum, a community-based group committed to preserving the look and feel of Poole Quay in Dorset, an area of unique significance.
 Paul has two young children and enjoys traveling, cooking and writing in his spare time.

 Esther-Lou Pedroletti, Catering Coordinator

 Esther-Lou Pedroletti was born and educated in England.
 After spending 6 months working in a clinic by Lake Geneva, she kept an interest in all matters Swiss.
 In 1973, she qualified as a State Reregistered Nurse at St Georges Hospital in Hyde Park Corner and in 1982, she obtained her District Nursing diploma at Newland College in Buckinghamshire.
 She is currently team leader of a Community Nursing Night Service.
 A keen amateur cook and cake maker, she has taken courses in Italy and England.